 This requirement reflects the fact that the server does not send a reply for a oneway invocation to the client: without such a reply, there is no way to return any values or exceptions to the client.
-If you attempt to invoke an operation that returns values to the client as a oneway operation, the lce run time throws a TwowayOnlyException (for asynchronous invocations with the C++98 and Java-Compat mappings, IceUtil:: IllegalArgumentException and java.lang.IllegalArgumentException are raised instead respectively).
+If you attempt to invoke an operation that returns values to the client as a oneway operation, the Ice run time throws a TwowayOnlyException.

-• The proxy on which the operation is invoked must support a stream-oriented transport (such as TCP or SSL).
+The proxy on which the operation is invoked must support a stream-oriented transport (such as TCP or SSL).

 Oneway invocations require a stream-oriented transport.
-(To get something like a oneway invocation for datagram transports, you need to use a d atagram invocation.)
-If you attempt to create a oneway proxy for an object that does not offer a stream-oriented transport, the lce run time throws a NoEndpointException.
+(To get something like a oneway invocation for datagram transports, you need to use a datagram invocation.)
+If you attempt to create a oneway proxy for an object that does not offer a stream-oriented transport, the Ice run time throws a NoEndpointException.

 Despite their theoretical unreliablity, in practice, oneway invocations are reliable (but not infallible [1]): they are sent via a stream-oriented transport, so they cannot get lost except when the connection is shutting down or fails entirely.
 In particular, the transport uses its usual flow control, so the client cannot overrun the server with messages.
-On the client-side, the lce run time will block if the client's transport buffers fill up, so the client-side application code cannot overrun its local transport.
+On the client-side, the Ice run time will block if the client's transport buffers fill up, so the client-side application code cannot overrun its local transport.